Skip to content

 1. A few seconds while the server starts and the plugin connects.

-3. The model loads from disk (a few more seconds the first time it's used in a session).
+2. The model you downloaded in Step 4 loads from disk into memory — a few seconds the first time it's used in a session.

-4. The answer prints to the viewport and the Output Log:
+3. The answer streams to the viewport and the Output Log, one chunk per OnAnswerText event, followed by your OnTurnComplete marker:

 LogBlueprintUserMessages: [BP_TryllDemoActor] Done.